jjroth89/Sous-Vide/README.md

 https://milesburton.com/Dallas_Temperature_Control_Library
 - For more information on the Keypad library, check out the documentation on the official website: https://playground.arduino.cc/Code/Keypad/
-- The LibPrintf library is used to enable the printf function for formatting the output in a more readable format.

 ## Features to be added
 - Addition of temperature and time profiles for the relay module to control a heating source.